Bunker Hill Community College logo

 1987

-Second campus established in Chelsea to provide higher education and job training.
+Second campus established, providing higher education and job training to surrounding communities.

 1997